dchowitz/slire/README.md

 `delete(id: string): Promise<void>`

-Deletes a single entity identified by its ID.
-The repository applies scope filtering to ensure only entities within the current scope can be deleted.
-If the repository is configured with soft delete, the entity is marked with a deletion flag (default is `_deleted`) rather than being physically removed.
-If timestamping is also enabled, a `deletedAt` timestamp is added as well.
-If hard delete is configured, the entity is permanently removed from the database.
-No error is thrown if the entity doesn't exist or doesn't match the scope.
+Deletes a single entity by ID.
+Applies scope.
+With soft delete enabled, marks the entity as deleted (default `_deleted: true`) and applies timestamps/version/trace if configured; with hard delete, removes it physically.
+No error is thrown if the entity doesn’t exist or is out of scope.
+Soft‑deleted entities are excluded from subsequent reads.

+Firestore notes:
+- With soft delete, a read happens first to ensure the document is active (`_deleted == false`), then the delete mark is applied.
+In transactions, call during the read phase (before any writes).
+- With hard delete, the document is deleted by path (no pre‑read).
+Path‑scoped collections are assumed; scope is validated on writes, not added to read filters.

 ### deleteMany

 `deleteMany(ids: string[]): Promise<void>`

-Bulk version of `delete` that removes multiple entities identified by their IDs.
-All entities are subject to the same scope filtering and soft/hard delete behavior as the single `delete` function.
-The operation succeeds even if some of the provided IDs don't exist or don't match the scope - only the valid, in-scope entities will be deleted.
+Removes multiple entities by ID.
+Applies scope.
+With soft delete enabled, marks entities as deleted (default `_deleted: true`) and applies timestamps/version/trace if configured; with hard delete, removes them physically.
+Succeeds even if some IDs don’t exist or are out of scope (only active, in‑scope entities are affected).

-For large inputs, the operation may run in chunks and is not atomic across chunks.
-If you need all-or-nothing behavior, run the deletion inside a transaction with `runTransaction`.
+For large inputs, implementations may process deletions in chunks to respect native driver/datastore limits; chunked execution is not atomic across chunks.
+If you need all‑or‑nothing behavior across many IDs, run the deletion inside a transaction with `runTransaction`.
+Be mindful of transaction size limits (atomicity is per transaction; very large deletes may need multiple transactions).

+Firestore notes:
+- Soft delete: performs a read (by documentId IN) to select only active documents (`_deleted == false`), then applies the delete mark.
+In transactions, call during the read phase (before any writes).
+- Hard delete: deletes documents by path (no pre‑read).
+Path‑scoped collections are assumed; scope is validated on writes, not added to read filters.
+- Respects IN and batch limits; executes multiple batches when needed.
+Not atomic across batches unless the transaction covers them.

+MongoDB notes:
+- Soft delete: uses a single `updateMany` per chunk with repository constraints applied.
+- Hard delete: uses `deleteMany` per chunk.
+- Processes IDs in chunks to respect `$in` limits; not atomic across chunks unless wrapped in a transaction.

 ### find